DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/lead-provider-api.md

 - No fixed service fee is included.
 - Payments are only made when training milestones (**starting & completing**) are met.

-### How can a contract manager log in and view the bandings?
+## Contract manager logging in and viewing the bandings

-A contract manager can log in to the service as a finance user and access participant declarations via the ‘search participant data' tab.
+A contract manager can log in to the service as a finance user and access participant declarations via the **search participant data** tab.

 They can view details such as the: